mcsimps2/django-firebase-scrypt/README.md

 ## Migration
 Migrate your Firebase users to Django.
 You can do so as follows:
 ```
-# Grab your users and their password hashes using the auth:export command
+# Grab your users and their password hashes using the Firebase auth:export command
+$ npm install -g firebase-tools
-$ auth:export users.json
+$ firebase auth:export users.json
 ```

 ```